briansimiyuj/doctor-appointment-app/README.md

           a.
 Set the modal visibility state to false
           b.
 Set the appointment to schedule state to null

+      *Schedule History Modal Function*

+      Schedule history modal function will open a modal to show the schedule history of the appointment.

+        1. Create a state for schedule history modal visibility and initialize it to false
+        2. Create a function to open the modal
+          a.
+Set the modal visibility state to true

+        3. Create a function to close the modal
+          a.
+Set the modal visibility state to false

     ### Modal Context